This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Embryonic Stem Cells

 Physical therapy is almost always recommended after stem cell therapy.
-While medical experts state that there is difficulty in identifying which therapy helps more, the stem cell therapy or physical therapy, the combination of both gives the child the best chances of success.
+While medical experts state that there is difficulty in identifying which therapy helps more, stem cell therapy or physical therapy, the combination of both gives the child the best chances of success.

 Current Animal Research on Stem Cell Therapy